 To find out more, we’ve delved into the routines and habits of 2,081 American gym-goers and surveyed their thoughts to understand what you care about when it comes to gym etiquette.
 Is it normal to re-wear your favorite workout outfit after a sweaty gym session?
 Should you be using a towel?
 And is it ok to train when you’re sick?

 We’ve answered all of these questions and more to help you find out what’s ‘normal’, what’s ok and what’s just wrong.
-Whatever your gym habits, you may recognize yourself in our round-up of top 10 most ‘normal’ gym habits in America.
+Whatever your gym habits, you may recognize yourself in our round-up of the top ‘normal’ gym habits in America.
 Scroll down for a list of habits and an infographic to see how you compare.

-The top 10 most ‘normal’ gym habits in America
+The most ‘normal’ gym habits in America

 1. Reusing your gym clothes